lkesteloot/trs80/packages/trs80-tool/README.md

     X Deleted sector.
     C CRC error (ID or data).

+Use the `--contents` flag to also show the contents of the sectors.

 ## `help`

 The `help` command shows more specific information about other commands: